Directives

 - Circular agent detection —

-#modeland#budgetoverrides are validated before application
+#modeland#budgetoverrides are validated before being applied

 What's Next